SAW Dx, Medical Diagnostics Anywhere.

 Dr. Rab Wilson – founder Is a post-doctoral research assistant in Glasgow.
 He studied Mathematics with Theoretical Physics at the University of Aberdeen and after an MSc. in Advanced Materials at Cranfield University, obtained an industrially-funded PhD investigating ferroelectric thin films.
 He is a co-inventor of the SAW Dx technology.

 The technology utilises the interaction of Surface Acoustic Waves (SAW) with a patient sample to drive a diagnostic test.
 The interactions are controlled by microstructures patterned on the surface of disposable chips, to shape sound in particular ways in a frequency dependant manner.
 Demonstrated functions include fluid movement, mixing, particle patterning, enrichment, opening cells to release DNA and temperature cycling of a sample.
-Acoustic-Flow technology means that samples can be processed on-chip (no pre-processing required) and complex micro-fluidics are avoided.
+Acoustic-Flow technology means that samples can be processed on the chip surface, avoiding complex 3-D micro-fluidic structures.

 A point of care ‘board and wires’ prototype for use in rapid diagnosis of Sexually Transmitted Infections (STI’s) specifically syphilis and HSV (types 1&2) from the same patient sample has been constructed and tested, with funding from an ERC advanced fellowship.
 The assays are proprietary to the NHS and SAW Dx is providing the technology platform.
 The next step is to perform a proof-of-concept study (first-in-man) to demonstrate competitive advantages.